d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 with a window shape of $3\times3$ and a stride of 2.
 Moreover, AlexNet has ten times more convolution channels than LeNet.

-After the last convolutional layer, there are two huge fully connected layers with 4096 outputs.
+After the final convolutional layer, there are two huge fully connected layers with 4096 outputs.
 These layers require nearly 1GB model parameters.
-Due to the limited memory in early GPUs, the original AlexNet used a dual data stream design, so that each of their two GPUs could be responsible for storing and computing only its half of the model.
+Because of the limited memory in early GPUs, the original AlexNet used a dual data stream design, so that each of their two GPUs could be responsible for storing and computing only its half of the model.